tsmckinney/tender/README.md

 # Tender
-Tender is a very simple game engine made in Love2D where each thing is a building block.
+Tender is a toolkit for Love2D meant for making games.
-WARNING: This project is currently a work in progress.
-Some stuff might not work as expected, so be on the lookout for new updates and releases, just in case.
+It's still in development, so some functionality might not work.
 ## Requirements:
 * [Love2D, of course](https://github.com/love2d/love)
 * [Classic by rxi](https://github.com/rxi/classic)